mmuras-vmse/blog/_drafts/2017-10-XX--Kickstart_ESXi_from_Windows_2017-10-15.md

 You definitely need to unzip which ever package you choose, and most importantly you need the gPXELinux.0 file.

-NOTE: You may also end up needing other files if you do more customizations, so its a good package to have sitting around somewhere handy.
+NOTE: You may also end up needing other files if you do more customizations, so it's a good package to have sitting around somewhere handy.

 ![alt text](http://mmuras-vmse.github.io/images/2017-10-15_kickstart/Get-PXELinux0-file-2.png "Global tab")

-The screen shot from the VMware document (above) goes into some detail about where to place the gpxelinux.0 file .
+The screen shot from the VMware document (above) goes into some detail about where to place the gpxelinux.0 file.
 However, for a little more clarity on my system this is how it looks...

 ![alt text](http://mmuras-vmse.github.io/images/2017-10-15_kickstart/Path_for_gpxelinux.0.png "Placing the gpxelinux.0 file")